U.S. flag

 Welcome to the “If You See Something, Say Something®” Campaign

 Thank you for engaging with the U.S. Department of Homeland Security’s (DHS) "If You See Something, Say Something®" Campaign.
-“If You See Something, Say Something®” is more than just a slogan; it is the mindset that we all play a role in the safety of our communities.
+“If You See Something, Say Something®” is more than just a slogan; we all play a role in keeping our communities safe.

 Whether you are new to “If You See Something, Say Something® or familiar with the campaign, we all have something or someone to protect.
 This page is intended for all audiences.
-By working with the campaign, you and your public or private organization can empower individuals and communities to help identify and report suspicious activity.
+By working with the campaign, you and your public or private organization can empower individuals and communities to help spot the signs and report suspicious activity.

 The threat posed by international and domestic threat actors has evolved significantly since 9/11, and signs of terrorism can appear in every corner of our society, even where we least expect it.
 Informed, alert communities play a critical role in keeping our nation safe.